sunmingtao/poker-hand-analysis/Leaks.md

 3. Villain check raises flop, when betting half pot, he is likely to have top pair or better.
 When betting 75% pot, he is likely to have draw.
 4. Bet/check/Bet is a strong line
 5. Villains under bluff on double paired board because they assume hero will call with A high.
+6. Tank - large bet usually has the nuts